 We think about sustainability in everything we do.
 In this post, we’ll outline the efforts we’re taking to be an eco-friendly small business you’ll be proud to support.

 Carbon Neutral and Carbon Offset Online Data and Shipping

 100% Carbon-Neutral Website Hosting

-We’re proud to report that both platforms are powered 100% by renewable energy.
-These are the sites that enable our sales on the internet.
+We’re proud to report that both of our marketplace/partner platforms are powered 100% by renewable energy.
+These are the sites that enable our sales on the internet: Etsy and Shopify.
 Etsy has released an ambitious Ecological Impact Plan and has pledged to be Net Zero by 2030, and Shopify’s data centers – and therefore our website – are already 100% carbon-neutral.
 In addition to its carbon-neutral data storage, Shopify has a commitment to becoming carbon-negative, with plans underway for LEED-certified offices and carbon-neutral operations.

 100% Carbon-Offset Shipping